cunhapaulo/marpstyle/examples/example-arendt.md

 ---
-title       : Example Slides for Theme Einstein author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Einstein, Bern marp        : true paginate    : true theme       : arendt
+title       : Elemente und Ursprünge totaler Herrschaft author      : Paulo Cunha description : This is an example of how to use my themes keywords    : Marp, Slides, Themes, Marpstyle, Hannah Arendt marp        : true paginate    : true theme       : arendt